-1. The initial duration of the Bodyshell Integrity Warranty is six (6) years and the duration of the Manufacturer's Warranty is three (3) years in both cases starting from the original purchase date of the vehicle.
+The initial duration of the Bodyshell Integrity Warranty is six (6) years and the duration of the Manufacturer's Warranty is three (3) years, in both cases starting from the original purchase date of the vehicle.
 It is a condition of the warranty that an annual service is performed on the vehicle in accordance with the service plan.
 Failure to comply with this term will invalidate the warranty.

-2. The unexpired term of the Warranty Cover on your vehicle may only be assigned, transferred or novated to subsequent owners with Bailey's consent (not to be unreasonably withheld) and on payment to Bailey of a transfer fee of £35.
-Transfer can only be made within the first three months (3) of the date subsequent ownership was taken and full documentary evidence that the vehicle has been serviced annually along with evidence of the date of subsequent purchase (in the form of a VAT sales receipt, invoice or bank/credit card statement) must be provided at the time of assignment in accordance with the terms and conditions detailed above
+The unexpired term of the Warranty Cover on your vehicle may only be assigned, transferred or novated to subsequent owners with Bailey's consent (not to be unreasonably withheld) and on payment to Bailey of a transfer fee of £35.
+Transfer can only be made within the first three (3) months of subsequent ownership and full documentary evidence that the vehicle has been serviced annually must be provided at the time of assignment in accordance with the terms and conditions detailed above.